 Some have to start in a tent, car or trailer outside their house, but you need to be 100-200 ft away from a moldy house, and your outdoor air quality might be a problem as well.

-The next option would be to stay somewhere where other people recovering from mould illness (and MCS) have felt better.
+The next option would be to stay somewhere where other people recovering from mold illness (and MCS) have felt better.
 This could be a campground, KOA cabin, Airbnb or other rental.
-I have a lot more details on this in my post on the Locations Effect and Mould Sabbatical.
+I have a lot more details on this in my post on the Locations Effect and Mold Sabbatical.

-It is also good to verify the house is safe with mould testing.
-The most common test for CIRS (mould patients) is the ERMI.
+It can be a good idea to verify the house is safe with mold testing.
+The most common test for CIRS (mold patients) is the ERMI.
 It is highly recommended by Shoemaker certified doctors as the test to use.
 The range of the ERMI scores goes from minus 10 to positive 20.
-You need a score or 2 or lower to be treated and recover from mould illness according to Dr. Shoemaker.
+You need a score or 2 or lower to be treated and recover from mold illness according to Dr. Shoemaker.

 - Doesn’t work well in brand new houses.

 - You need dust that has settled for a while (wait 4-6 weeks to re-test an area).

 - Having very little dust or a high amount of dust can skew results.

 - Having a high amount of outside dirt inside can skew results.
 Having high or low outdoor spores counts can skew results.

 - May not be an even distribution of spores throughout the house if mold is only coming from one place and the house is large.

 - It is known to miss major mold problems when people are very sick in their house.
 Similarly, after a remediation, a CIRS patient can still be sick from the mycotoxins left behind despite a low score.